org2blog/org2blog/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe the solution you'd like

-[Provide a clear and concise description of what you want to happen.
+[Please replace this with: _A clear and concise description of what you want to happen._]

 Include "Why" for some context.
 For example that "It is painful when..." or "Org2Blog would make me so much happier if..."]

 ### Describe alternatives you've considered

-[A clear and concise description of any alternative solutions or features you've considered.]
+[Please replace this with: _A clear and concise description of any alternative solutions or features you've considered, including none._]

-### Screenshots
+### Screenshots & User Interface Mockups

-[If applicable, add screenshots to help explain your FR.]
+If applicable, add screenshots to help explain your FR.

 ### Additional context

-[Add any other context about the FR here.]
+If applicable, add any other context about the FR here.